 Sophia University offers a Japanese Language, Japanese Studies and Liberal Arts curriculum in heart of Tokyo.
-Highlights include wide array of courses, extensive student club activities, easy access to Tokyo cultural/night scene, and an international, English-speaking student body.
-Study at Sophia is available for the year or spring semester.
+Highlights include wide array of courses, extensive student club activities, easy access to Tokyo cultural/night scenes, and an international, English-speaking student body.
+One can study at Sophia for the academic year or spring semester.

 Sophia University was officially established in 1913 as a special school by the Society of Jesus, and has since grown into a large and well-reputed university with over 10,000 undergraduate students and 1,000 graduate students across four campuses in the Tokyo area.
 It takes the name Sophia from the Greek sophia meaning "wisdom".
 The Japanese name, Jochi Daigaku literally means "University of Higher Wisdom".

 Sophia's main campus, at Yotsuya, is an urban campus consisting of roughly 25 large, modern buildings in the center of Tokyo.
 The majority of Sophia's 10,000 undergraduate students spend nearly all of their time here.
 The Faculties of Humanities, Law, Foreign Studies, Economics, Liberal Arts, and Science and Technology have their home here, as do the main library, cafeteria, gymnasium, chapel, bookstore, and offices.
 Sophia offers courses taught in English in the Faculty of Liberal Arts, the Faculty of Science and Technology, and the Global Studies Program.